appsemble/appsemble/docs/blocks/map.md

 A block that displays a map powered by [OpenStreetMap](https://www.openstreetmap.org/about) that can be used to display and interact with markers.

-Markers can be loaded from external sources or from Appsemble's resource API.
+Markers can be loaded from external sources or from Appsemble’s resource API.

 ## Actions